Wolverhampton Ring Road: History

 The Ring Road was constructed in stages between 1960 and 1986.
 The St John's and St Mark's sections were the first to be built in the 1960s.
 The St David's section to was the final section to be completed, and passes under a bridge connecting the east of the city centre to Wolverhampton railway station.
+The St John's section was originally single carriageway but was later dualled.
 It was built as a dual carriageway with very wide central reservations to allow for future grade separation of the junctions, which has never happened.
 As a result, most of the road has a very green appearance, except for Ring Road St Mark's which has a car park in the centre, reached by an underpass from the city centre.
 The St. George's Roundabout has a wishbone bridge running through it which carries the Metro light rail line from the City Centre to Bilston Road.
 Ring Road St. David's has a contraflow bus lane allowing access to the rebuilt bus station which is part of the Interchange project.